TENET-RCCPII/TENET-VideoConferencing/Contribute.md

    - Below the closing `---` you can type the blog post in Markdown format.
 Learn more about [Markdown](https://www.markdownguide.org/basic-syntax).
 Don't be afraid of Markdown.
 It is a relatively easy-to-use markup language.
    - For more examples on the formatting, look at previous blog posts in the repository's [`_posts` folder](_posts).
    - Remember to add a short commit message at the bottom of the page and click on `Commit changes` once you are happy with your contributions.
+   - When you are done with your changes, click on `Pull Requests` at the top of the page.
+   - Click on `New Pull Request`.
+   - Make sure you are comparing the `gh-pages branch` copy of the website repository under your username with the original website repostiory's `gh-pages`.
+   - Leave a short message to describe what you'd like to contribute to the website.
+   - Click on `Create Pull Request`

 ## Changing the Navigation Menu